 Where do I begin with this one?
 Hmmm...maybe I should start with the characters.
 God, are they ever annoying!
 There's like 20 fuckin' supporting characters in this film and NONE of them are interesting!
 All they do is smile, whine, and scream.
-Well except for that deaf girl who seems to have the ability to climb like fuckin' Spider-Man and escaped a stalled elevator.
-Do I mention that she's a little whore too?
-She couldn't wait to get into Alex's pants.
+Well except for that deaf girl who seems to have the ability to climb like Spider-Man and escaped a stalled elevator.
+She also couldn't wait to get into Alex's pants.
 Maybe she's a big fan of THE LOST BOYS, I dunno.
-Yep, you get the stereotypical characters: the fat stupid guy, the black stupid photographer, the skinny and fat stupid sisters, the two hysterical stupid parents, the stupid control freakish ship officers, etc. None of them appeal to me.
+Yep, you get the stereotypical characters: including an annoying photographer, two hysterical stupid parents, the stupid control freakish ship officers, etc. None of them appeal to me.
 I was hoping they did crash into that oil liner.
-Save me 2 fuckin' hours!
+Save me 2 hours!

 Speaking of Alex, boy was this guy just the smartest, most able to do everything but smile, person in the whole fuckin' world!
 It was like watching McGUYVER but with a worse actor and lamer tricks.
 He knew Gieger was a villain the moment he spotted him.
 He knew how to work his way around a cruise liner and block every obstacle Geiger placed upon him.
 He can deep sea dive with ease.
 He can jump on planes and save his girlfriend.
 The man can do it all!
 What a really boring hero!
 This dude has no flaws.
 Sure, he's too much of a cop but is that really something bad?
 Plus it's treated like a non-issue after a few mentions of that very characteristic.
 How can we root for someone who seems to be perfect in saving people's lives?
 He's a robot, not a human being.
 You can't really relate to him at all.

 I think the thing I hate most besides the characters and the stupid retread of SPEED [but on a boat!
 Hyuk!
 Hyuk!] is the direction by Jan de Bont.
 SPEED was awesome.
 TWISTER was very good.
-But this...this is just a piece of shit.
+But this...this is just a piece of crap.
 I mean, the movie is called SPEED 2!
 Yet, NOTHING IN THIS FILM MOVES FAST!!!!!
 Where's the excitement?
 The suspense?
 The tension?
-Not even a boobie?
 What gives!?
-All I got was some asshole shaking his camera inside a cruise ship, all leading to a very ridiculous sequence where the ship destroys a town harbor.
+All I got was someone shaking his camera inside a cruise ship, all leading to a very ridiculous sequence where the ship destroys a town harbor.
 And directed very generically by the way.
 Gee, color me excited.
 Even the explosions were dull.
-And was that a fuckin' cow in one of them!?
+And was that a cow in one of them!?
 And everything before that is ridiculous as well.
-Nothing makes fuckin' sense to the point where I thought this was a spoof of SPEED.
+Nothing makes sense to the point where I thought this was a spoof of SPEED.
 But nope, this was as serious as it was advertised.
 Too bad...it could have been one of the best comedies of 1997.

 I wish I could say the same about Willem Dafoe as the villain, John Geiger.
 Dafoe is capable of playing an exciting villain.
 Just watch SPIDER-MAN for that, where his protrayal of the Green Goblin is one of its many highlights.
 But here, Dafoe seems to be going through the motions.
 You know...look menacing, force a crazy laugh, shoot a gun, steal the hero's girlfriend, and so on?
 Dafoe acts like he wants no part in this film.
 He has no energy, no spunk, and no excitement to be playing this level of villain.
 Not that I blame him really.
 It's a pretty cliched part.
 Maybe he was hoping for more sex with Madonna, I dunno.
 At least he would have been motivated in his role.